XxRoloxX/container-runtime/README.md

   After this directive just specify the name of the image you would like to base new image of.
 After the installation you will have tha _base_ image available out of the box.
 The _base_ image is a Debian filesystem, so all the binaries included in the Debian will be available inside this conatiner.

+- Lines preceeded with '#' will be treated as comments and ignored by parser.

   Altoght the list of supported Dockefile-like commands is rather short, it is suprisingly effective.

 ##### How is `base` image build?